-The Airport Conference Centre (tel: (069) 6907 0500; www.acc-frankfurt.de) in Frankfurt Airport Centre (across a pedestrian bridge from Terminal 1) offers 35 conference rooms for up to 200 people, as well as audiovisual equipment, internet access, secretarial services, interpreters, office supplies, videoconferencing and catering.
-There are also presentation rooms for hire in Terminal 2 (tel: (069) 6907 0291).
+The Airport Conference Centre (tel: +49 69 6907 0500; www.acc-frankfurt.de) in Frankfurt Airport Centre (across a pedestrian bridge from Terminal 1) offers 35 conference rooms for up to 200 people, as well as audiovisual equipment, internet access, secretarial services, interpreters, office supplies, videoconferencing and catering.
+There are also presentation rooms for hire in Terminal 2.

 Many of the major airlines have executive lounges and the airport's Europe City Club lounge (on level 3 of Terminal 1) is open to all for a fee.
 First-class passengers travelling with Lufthansa are permitted to use a dedicated area adjacent to Terminal 1.

 Facilities for disabled passengers include lift and ramp access, electric buggies, automatic doors, lowered telephones, dedicated toilets and reserved parking.
-Wheelchair accompaniment services are available on request (tel: (069) 6906 6666).
+Assistance for disabled passengers (including wheelchairs) is provided by FraCare Services (tel: +49 180 6372 4636).
 Disabled passengers should inform the relevant airline of any assistance required at least 48 hours prior to their arrival at Frankfurt Airport.